 Natural white prefelt created from extra fine 19 micron merino wool.
-With a width of 150 cm, it weighs +/- 115gm /m2 or 170gms per linear metre (=1.5 sq metres).
+Multiple units ordered will be sent as one continuous piece.
+With a width of 150 cm, it weighs around 115gm /m2 or 170gms per linear metre (=1.5 sq metres).
 Using pre-felt speeds up the process of felting by eliminating time consuming layouts.

 As a non woven and partially felted fabric, prefelt does not have enough inherent strength on its own as a traditional fabric and needs to be felted.
 The partial felting connects the wool fibres firmly enough to allowing handling and cutting of the fabric.
 Apart from use as a felting base for clothing, cutting it into shapes creates wonderful graphic effects.
 One can also add lightweight open-weave fabrics and fibres before completing the felting.
 Perfect for wet and needle felting as well as dyeing with acid or natural dyes.